Mists of Pandaria Beast Mastery Hunter PvE Guide

 - Powershot is inferior to the others, but could be useful in some situations.

-- Barrage is better if you’re doing lots of Area Effect fights.
+- Barrage is better if you’re doing lots of Area Effect fights, such as when the adds charge in.

 Any pet can be either Tenacity, Ferocity, or cunning and you can switch their specs at any time.
 Ferocity is generally the best choice as it provides the greatest DPS gain, but there may be situations where Tenacity or Cunning might have use.